 Your umbrella company is like any other employer.

 All employers must provide their employees with access to a company pension scheme.
-This has been the law since 2018.
+Automatic enrolment was introduced under the Pensions Act 2008, with the final staging for small employers completed in 2018.

-In fact, most workers are automatically enrolled, unless they decide to opt out.
+Most workers are automatically enrolled unless they opt out.

 Your employer must enrol you if all of the following conditions apply: